U.S. home prices could fall as much as 20% next year

 Rising interest rates could further tighten supply

 Mortgage rates have more than doubled this year.
-The average rate on a typical 30-year mortgage rose this week to 6.94%, from 6.92% last week and 3.2% in January.
+The average rate on a typical 30-year mortgage rose this week to 6.94%, from 3.2% in January.
 The average rate on 15-year, fixed-rate mortgages is now 6.23%, compared with 2.33% a year ago.

+"Higher interest rates, combined with elevated home prices, have put the cost of a home out of reach for many potential buyers," EY Parthenon Chief Economist Gregory Daco said Tuesday.
+"Home price growth should continue to slow rapidly and is set to contract markedly next year."

-Rising rates have forced some homeowners to pump the brakes on selling their property because they would have to get a mortgage to buy another home as rates are surging.
+Rising rates have also forced some homesellers to pump the brakes on selling their property because they would have to get a mortgage to buy another home as rates are surging.

 "It's entirely possible that even people who want to trade down will face a bigger monthly payment," Shepherdson said.
 "That's a good reason to stay put, thereby constraining supply."